joostaafjes/CarND-Advanced-Lane-Lines/README.md

 - the best single performing min. and max. threshold's

 The best performing combination was:
-- HLS colorspace with S channel
+- HLS colorspace with S channel with R channel of RGB
 - sobel x gradient
 - kernel size 3
 - min. threshold 20
 - max. threshold between 135 and 255 (all more or less equal)

-(Note: to my suprise there was not combination of 2 that performed beter.)

 An example is show below: